Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: Empirical Results

-We applied \texttt{EBCD-pl}, SPC and classical PCA to these data.
-The first three classical PCs explain 90.54\% of total variance, with a sharp drop-off in signal after this point (the first five PCs explain 72.49\%, 11.91\%, 6.14\%, 2.40\%, and 1.66\%) and so we focus comparisons on the first three PCs.
-The SPC result is almost identical to the PCA result (not shown).
-In contrast the three PCs estimated by \texttt{EBCD-pl} differ from classical PCA, both in their PVEs (66.99\%, 16.35\%, and 7.13\%) and in the qualitative features of their loadings after the first PC (Figure \ref{fig_sectors_loadings}).
-We attribute this difference in behavior between \texttt{EBCD-pl} and SPC as primarily due to the block vs single-unit behaviour.
-When signal is strong, greedily estimated sparse PCs may not deviate much from classical PCs.
-In contrast, the block optimization in the \texttt{EBCD-pl} algorithm (backfitting stage in Algorithm \ref{algo}) allows \texttt{EBCD-pl} to move some of the explanatory power of the first PC to other PCs in order to increase sparsity.
-Interestingly this is done at almost no expense of total PVE explained by the first three PCs: cumulatively, the three \texttt{EBCD-pl} PCs explain 90.47\% of the variation, very similar to the 90.54\% of classical PCA.
-This highlights a benefit of block optimization methods for sparse PCA, compared with the widely-used single-unit and deflation schemes.
+We attribute the difference in behavior between EBCD-pl (and EBCD-l) vs SPC as primarily due to the fact that SPC uses a greedy/sequential optimization approach, whereas EBCD-pl performs joint optimization.
+When signal is strong, sequentially estimated sparse PCs may not deviate much from classical PCs.
+In contrast, the joint optimization in the EBCD-pl algorithm (backfitting stage in Algorithm \ref{ebcd_algo:ebcdmm}) allows EBCD-pl to move some of the explanatory power of the first PC to other PCs in order to increase sparsity.
+Interestingly this is done at almost no expense of total PVE explained by the first three PCs: cumulatively, the three EBCD-pl PCs explain 90.47\% of the variation, very similar to the 90.54\% of classical PCA.
+This highlights a benefit of joint optimization methods for sparse PCA, compared with the widely-used sequential schemes.

-The first PC (both classical and \texttt{EBCD-pl}) loads roughly equally on all sectors, and so captures the tendency of sectors to move together as the market varies.
-To describe the loadings on the second and the third \texttt{EBCD-pl} PCs, we group the sectors into four groups: energy, materials, industrials, and financials (EMIF); consumer staples, utilities, real estate (SUR); information technology, consumer discretionary, and communication services (TDC); and health care.
-The second \texttt{EBCD-pl} PC captures the EMIF sector, and the third \texttt{EBCD-pl} PC captures the contrast between SUR and TDC.
+The first PC (both classical and EBCD-pl) loads roughly equally on all sectors, and so captures the tendency of sectors to move together as the market varies.
+To describe the loadings on the second and the third EBCD-pl PCs, we group the sectors into four groups: energy, materials, industrials, and financials (EMIF); consumer staples, utilities, real estate (SUR); information technology, consumer discretionary, and communication services (TDC); and health care.
+The second EBCD-pl PC captures the EMIF sector, and the third EBCD-pl PC captures the contrast between SUR and TDC.